garrettf/psa/README.md

 # psa
 A networked pubsub library for Go.
+Making use of lock-free concurrent data structures, with our [lockless linked list component](https://github.com/garrettf/slll).

 Currently a work in progress.